 In this case I just used SFTP to put the file in place in my apache config folder. (/opt/bitnami/apache2/conf)

-Step 2: Extract the certificate (.crt)
+Step 2: You extract the certificate (.crt)

 SSH to your server: